Siddhesh19991/Llama-3-8B-Fine-tune/README.md

 ### Dataset
 For this project, we will be using publicly available medical data.
 This dataset is structured as prompt-completion pairs, where users ask medical questions and receive relevant responses from doctors.

+You can access the fine-tuned model on Hugging Face via this [link](https://huggingface.co/Sid404/Llama-3-8B-bnb-4bit-medical_LoRA/tree/main).

 For questions or feedback about the project, don't hesitate to reach out to me on [LinkedIn](https://www.linkedin.com/in/siddhesh-sreedar/).